nolimarie/EmployeeTracker/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Installation
+After cloning the repo, Open you terminal and enter the following: npm init --y    ##then press enter npm install --save mysql2    ##then press enter npm i   ##then press enter mysql -u root -p    ##then enter your password source db/schema.sql   ##then press enter source db/seed.sql   ###then press enter - you should see the seeded data quit   ##then press enter npm start    ##then press enter and follow the prompts